Devizes School

-Devizes School is a mixed comprehensive school in Devizes, Wiltshire, England, for young people aged 11 to 18.
+Devizes School is a mixed comprehensive school in Devizes, Wiltshire, England, for children and young people aged 11 to 18.
 The school is near the centre of the town, next to the Leisure Centre, between the A342 and A360.
-In September 2012, the school became an academy and joined The White Horse Federation Multi-academy Trust in 2017.
-The school is the only secondary school in the town of Devizes and it also serves many surrounding villages.
+In September 2012, the school became an academy, and it joined The White Horse Federation Multi-academy Trust in 2017.
+The school is the only secondary school in the town of Devizes and also serves many surrounding villages.
 Built around the Georgian Southbroom House, the school now comprises additional teaching blocks of a more modern style, set within its own sports fields.
-Ofsted has graded the school Good in each of the past five visits, the latest in March 2019.
+Ofsted has graded the school Good in each of the past six visits, the latest in October 2024.

 Admissions

 The school has been awarded specialist Sports College and ICT College status.
-School enrolment in 2012 was 1,181 students.

-Traditions

-Devizes School has a house system comprising four houses, which each student in Year 7–13 belongs to: Apollo, Asclepius, Artemis and Athena (Previously Gandhi, King, Mandela and Teresa.)

-The names of the houses were changed in 2019.
-Each house has its own house colour: Artemis is green, Athena is blue, Asclepius is red and Apollo is yellow.